bluezald/angular-playground/Cheatsheet.md

 ```sh
 ng server -o --aot false #disable aot so that you can see the files as is
 ```
+This is a [good article](https://medium.com/front-end-weekly/a-guide-to-debugging-angular-applications-5a36bd88b4cf) for tools to help in debugging

 ## Deployment